MichalMarsalek/CHT/README.md

 For example:

 ```
-RestOfLineNonterminal<T>: "its first child" "its second child"
+RestOfLineNonterminal: "its first child" "its second child"
 ```